Kyocera Strobe

 The Kyocera Strobe is a cellular phone from Kyocera Wireless.
 It was released on June 30, 2006.
-Service providers such as Alltel, Bluegrass Cellular, Cricket Wireless, NTelos, Verizon, U.S. Cellular, and Virgin Mobile carry this phone.
+Service providers such as Alltel, Bluegrass Cellular, MetroPCS, NTelos, U.S. Cellular, and Virgin Mobile carry this phone.
 The Strobe looks like a regular candy bar phone, but it flips into a hidden QWERTY keyboard.
 It has dual-color displays, keypad, built-in polyphonic ring tones, screen savers, caller alerts, a loop antenna, speaker phone, headset jack, and a VGA camera with flash and 5x zoom.

 Models

 There are two models of the Strobe.
 The K612 and the K612B.
 The K612 has a hidden QWERTY keyboard, dual-color displays, integrated loop antenna, speaker phone, and a VGA camera with flash.
 The K612B is the same as the K612 except it has Bluetooth wireless technology.